The Role of Localisation and Translation in Global Markets

 In the ‘golden-era’ of advertising, even some of the world’s largest organisations considered the ‘one-fits-all’ method to be the most effective way of approaching foreign markets.
-This marketing concept assumed that a message, which was successful in the brand’s home market, will also automatically become effective abroad, regardless of the chosen market and the consumer habits within it.
+This marketing concept assumed that a message, which was successful in the brand’s home market, would also automatically become effective abroad, regardless of the chosen market and the consumer habits within it.

-As a result, more and more international marketing campaigns are tailored specifically to suit the target market’s requirements; taking into consideration aspects and stimuli affecting its consumers and their behaviour directly.
-These can include a number of different aspects such as religious, historical or even political views and companies wanting to successfully approach foreign markets must be fully aware of such factors.
+As a result, more and more international marketing campaigns are tailored specifically to suit the target market’s requirements, taking into consideration aspects and stimuli affecting its consumers and their behaviour directly.
+These can include a number of different aspects, such as religious, historical or even political views and companies wanting to successfully approach foreign markets must be fully aware of such factors.
 This process is better known as localisation.

-In a such globalised world we live in today, it’s easy to come across international brands which have simultaneously conquered a number of different foreign markets.
-As this happens however, we can easily observe that although the general message behind a brand remains the same across different countries, each market is usually targeted with a localised version of the message, suitable for its consumers.
+In today’s globalised world, it’s easy to come across international brands that have simultaneously conquered numerous foreign markets.
+As this happens, however, we can easily observe that although the general message behind a brand remains the same across different countries, each market is usually targeted with a localised version of the message, suitable for its consumers.

-But where do professional translators fit into all this?
+Where do professional translators fit into all this?

-In the past, professional linguists were considered and stereotyped as bookworms who simply speak two languages and are able to translate client’s material word-for-word.
+In the past, professional linguists were considered and stereotyped as ‘bookworms’ who simply speak two languages and are able to translate client’s material word-for-word.
 With the ‘one-fits-all’ approach in full-swing, working with linguists was a necessary evil.

-Working with professional translation agencies allows businesses to carefully localise their content, campaigns and sometimes even the product itself in order to influence their chosen market’s behaviour in their favour, and as a result, increase market share and sales.
+Working with professional translation agencies allows businesses to carefully localise their content, campaigns, and sometimes even the product itself in order to influence their chosen market’s behaviour in their favour, and as a result, increase market share and sales.

 Polyglots who work for translation agencies are typically native speakers of the target language.
-What this means in practice, is that they are not only fully aware of the linguistic aspects, but being a potential target customer themselves, they are able to carefully localise a marketing campaign by taking into consideration all of the factors which may directly or indirectly affect its effectiveness.
+What this means in practice is that they are not only fully aware of the linguistic aspects, but being a potential target customer themselves, they are able to carefully localise a marketing campaign by taking into consideration all of the factors which may directly or indirectly affect its effectiveness.
 These can include socio-demographic, economic, political, religious and other cultural aspects.

-The good and the not so good – examples
+The good and the not-so-good…

 Finding examples of international marketing campaigns or expansions which didn’t quite go according to the original plan is relatively simple.
 In most of the cases, it’s apparent to see that linguists weren’t necessarily involved during the process, and if they were, the expensive failures could have been easily avoided.